M.A., R. Psych

 He has done post-graduate studies at The CG Jung Institute (Chicago) and the Psychosynthesis Centre (Madison, Wisconsin).
 He is a Certified CBT therapist (u of Calgary).
 Patrick completed a Certificate in Mindfulness Based Cognitive Therapy (MBCT) in Toronto at The Centre for Mindfulness Studies.
 He went on to study mindfulness at Oxford University in the summer of 2017 at their Mindfulness Centre.
 In 2020 he again attended training at Oxford University's Mindfulness Centre and studied MBCT-L (Mindfulness Based Cognitive Therapy for Life).
 He is certified in MBCT through www.accessmbct.com.
 He is trained in Accelerated Resolution Therapy (ART) for trauma.
 Patrick is active in his Provincial professional College (The Alberta College of Social Workers) where he is currently serving on the Clinical Committee.
 He is an Approved Clinical Supervisor for the College.

-Kirsten Nelson is a Registered Social Worker with a Masters in Clinical Social Work from the University of Calgary.
+Kirsten Nelson CURRENTLY ON LEAVE- RETURNING MARCH 2024 (TENTATIVE).
+She is a registered Clinical Social Worker (RCSW) with the Alberta College of Social Workers.
+She holds a Masters in Clinical Social Work from the University of Calgary.
 She is currently in her Doctorate of Social Work degree at Barry University, which focuses on Clinical Trauma interventions and Leadership specializations.
 When she completes her DSW degree, she plans to teach at the University level while continuing her clinical practice.
 Kirsten practices from a trauma-informed approach and utilizes therapy techniques such as Cognitive Behavioral Therapy, Dialectical Behavioral Therapy, Acceptance and Commitment Therapy and Eye-Movement and Desensitization and Reprocessing Therapy (EMDR).

 Her specific interests and experiences have been focused on treating clients who have experienced PTSD, with emphasis in the areas of sexual assault, sexual abuse, violence, family related concerns, pre-natal complications and maternal losses.
 Additionally, she has experience working with clients experiencing complex symptoms from Obsessive-Compulsive Disorder (OCD), Social Anxiety Disorder, Borderline Personality Disorder (BPD), Depressive Disorders and General Anxiety Disorder.

-Kirsten has a passion for further education and supervision of students.
+Kirsten has a passion for further education and supervision of masters level students.
 She enjoys spending time in the outdoors and being as active as possible.
-At least a few times a year, she likes to train for a few different races, such as 5km road races or trail races.
+At least a few times a year she likes to train for different races, such as 5km road races or trail races.
 She grew up in a small community and was heavily involved in many sports throughout her young life.
-She also played a few competitive sports at the University level for 5 years.
-Kirsten is accepting all clients 14+ into her practice at this time.
+She played a few competitive sports at the University level for 5 years and heavily relies on those learnings and experiences to form her practice when working with young adults.

 Christine Turner is a Registered Psychologist in the provinces of Alberta and British Columbia.
 She specializes in the areas of Psycho-Educational Assessments and ADHD Assessments.
 As well Christine provides individual Cognitive Behavioural Therapy (CBT) for adolescents and adults.
 Christine’s passion and expertise is working with those who struggle with ADHD, anxiety, OCD, depression, grief, and emotional regulation.